ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

     (Technically, values of type `exn` can be locally allocated, but only global ones may be raised)

-  - Classes and objects
+  - Objects

 ### Runtime behavior

-At runtime, stack allocations do not take place on the C stack, but on a separately-allocated stack that follows the same layout as the OCaml minor heap.
-In particular, this allows local-returning functions (see "Use exclave_ to return a local value" below ) without the need to copy returned values.
+At runtime, stack allocations do not take place on the function call stack, but on a separately-allocated stack that follows the same layout as the OCaml minor heap.
+In particular, this allows local-returning functions (see "Use `exclave_` to return a local value" below) without the need to copy returned values.

-The beginning of a stack frame records the stack pointer of this stack, and the end of the stack frame resets the stack pointer to this value.
+The runtime records the stack pointer when entering a new stack frame, and leaving that stack frame resets the stack pointer to that value.

 ## Regions

-Every stack allocation takes places inside a stack frame, and is freed when the stack frame is freed.
+Every stack allocation takes places inside a stack frame and is freed when the stack frame is freed.
 For this to be safe, stack-allocated values cannot be used after their stack frame is freed.
-This runtime behavior is guaranteed at compile-time by the type checker as follows.
+This property is guaranteed at compile-time by the type checker as follows.

-Usually a function body has a _region_, representing the function's stack frame at runtime.
+A function body defines a _region_: a contiguous stretch of code, all of whose stack allocations go into the same stack frame.
 A stack-allocated value lives in the region it's allocated in.
 We say the value is _local_ to the region it lives in.
 A heap-allocated value is _global_.